This list of books, web pages and other resources have been suggested by our patients and clinicians.

-The British Association for Chronic Fatigue Syndrome/ME (BACME) www.bacme.info/BACME
+The British Association for Clinicians in M.E./CFS (BACME) www.bacme.info/BACME

-BACME is a multidisciplinary organisation which promotes and support the delivery of evidenced based treatment for children, young people and adults with CFS/ME throughout the UK.
-BACME have written a Therapy and Symptom Management Guide, based on clinician expertise, patient experience and the best available evidence, and is free to download from their website.
+BACME is a multidisciplinary organisation which promotes and support the delivery of evidenced based treatment for children, young people and adults with M.E./CFS throughout the UK.
+BACME have written a Therapy Guide and a Symptom Management Guide, based on clinician expertise, patient experience and the best available evidence, and both are free to download from their website.

 Access to Work www.gov.uk/access-to-work